-In preparing these illustrations, the Trustees have had regard to:
+In preparing these illustrations, the Trustee has had regard to relevant regulations including:

-- > The Department for Work and Pensions' 'Reporting of costs, charges, and other information: guidance for trustees and managers of relevant occupational schemes'. - > Actuarial Standards Technical Memorandum 1 (AS TM1 v4.2) issued by the Financial Reporting Council and - > The Financial Conduct Authority (FCA) Transaction cost disclosure in workplace pensions Policy Statement PS17/20.
+- The Department for Work and Pensions' 'Reporting of costs, charges, and other information: guidance for trustees and managers of relevant occupational schemes'. - Actuarial Standards Technical Memorandum 1 (AS TM1) issued by the Financial Reporting Council and - The Financial Conduct Authority (FCA) Transaction cost disclosure in workplace pensions Policy Statement PS17/20.